Re-Blog: [When God Re-Booted Creation]

 August 2012

-• Andy Rogers at RBC/Discovery House Publishers in Grand Rapids, Michigan, who has been working on including a part of my story in Our Daily Bread journal.
+• Andy Rogers of RBC/Discovery House Publishers, who is working to include part of my story in Our Daily Bread.